 The principle of supply and demand is straightforward, isn’t it?
 When demand goes up, supply needs to go up to provide enough product to meet demand.
 And when demand drops, companies have to scale down production so there isn’t more product than they can sell.

 This isn’t necessarily true for retail electricity providers (REPs).

-But the supply and demand principle goes out the window with electricity, because electricity isn’t something you can save up to use later.
+The supply and demand principle, in fact, goes out the window with electricity, because electricity isn’t something you can save up to use later.
 You can’t fill a few five-gallon cans of it and store it in your pantry for those 110-degree days when you need to use more than usual.

 Finally, Retail Electricity Providers, or REPs, is the company at the “last mile,” or fulfillment end, of the electricity “supply chain.”
 They contract with customers to switch on (or off) electrical service and pay for it.
 REPs don’t have warehouses to store big boxes full of electricity–or even a back room.
 You know the saying: “Use it or lose it.”
 This principle means REPs must forecast demand and buy enough electricity to cover that demand.